Toyota Auris Review

 It becomes much clearer when you look at the hybrid model, however.
 While that model still suffers the same drawbacks as the conventional version, its electric range means it works especially well in stop/start traffic.
 As a result, drivers in the city could potentially complete their commute using barely any fuel at all.

-For more in-depth analysis of the Toyota Auris, read the interior, practicality, driving and specifications sections of our review over the following pages.
-And, to see what sort of offers are available, visit our Toyota Auris deals page.
+To see what sort of offers are available, visit our Toyota Auris deals page.